 It takes a lot of courage for a child, parent, carer, or other significant adult to disclose that they are worried or have concerns.
 They may feel ashamed, the abuser may have threatened what will happen if they tell, they may have lost all trust in adults, or they may believe, or have been told, that the abuse is their own fault.
 It is important they are reassured that they are being taken seriously, and that they will be supported and kept safe.
 They should not be made to feel they are creating a problem, blamed or ashamed for making a report.
 Reports, particularly those about sexual violence and harassment, if possible, should be managed with two members of staff present (preferably one being the designated safeguarding lead or a deputy), however this might not be possible in all cases.

-If a child or adult talks to you about any risks to a child's safety or wellbeing you will need to let them know that you must pass the information on – you are not allowed to keep secrets.
+If a child or adult talks to you about any risks to a child's safety or well-being you will need to let them know that you must pass the information on – you are not allowed to keep secrets.
 The point at which you do this is a matter for professional judgement.

 During your conversation with the child (or their parent/carer):